 Whether it is due to negligence on the part of another worker, or through lack of training and support from your employer, you are likely entitled to worker's compensation benefits.
 Some cases may even justify a third-party liability claim, which can lead to additional compensation.

 WHAT TO DO AFTER A WAREHOUSE INJURY

 To give yourself the strongest case when filing for workers' compensation benefits, immediately report your injury to your supervisor.
 Seek medical care first if needed, but then you should eventually complete a written injury report and keep a copy of it.
 Tell the doctor every detail of what happened.
 Once treated, ensure that your workers' comp claim gets filed by either yourself, your employer, or your doctor.

 Your employer may attempt to pay you directly to avoid filing a claim, but that is not within your best interests.
 Filing for workers' compensation benefits protects your rights, especially if other injuries related to the accident crop up down the line.
 Hiring an experienced workers' comp attorney will ensure you are advocated for and receive every penny your injury warrants.

-To schedule your complimentary, no-obligation case review with an experienced team of warehouse injury attorneys, contact Greenberg & Ruby, LLP.
+To schedule your complimentary, no-obligation case review with an experienced team of warehouse injury attorneys, contact Greenberg and Ruby.
 Their Los Angeles office can be reached by calling (323) 782-0535.